 Images are distributed via network using the Digital Imaging and Communications in Medicine (DICOM) transfer protocol as per standard local practice.
 Along with required trace DWI DICOM, individual directional DWI and ADC maps (if generated on the scanner as DICOM images) should be archived.
-DWI

-DICOM tags that store this information currently vary among vendors.
+DWI DICOM tags that store this information currently vary among vendors.
 Directional DWIs may inform users about motion, eddy currents, or gradient non-linearities that are specific to a given direction, particularly when assessing scanner performance by use of a phantom with known properties.
+Trace DWI for each b-value should be stored in the local PACS for offline generation of ADC maps on image analysis workstations.

-Absolute image scaling and units of generated ADC maps must be available and ideally stored in public DICOM tags such as RealWorldValueMapping [0040,9096], RescaleIntercept [0028,1052], RescaleSlope [0028,1053] and RescaleType [0028,1054] such that ADC map values are properly interpretable (e.g., "A true diffusion coefficient of $1.1 \times 10^{-3}$ mm/s is represented by an ADC map pixel/ROI value on the analysis workstation as 1100.").
-DICOM Parametric Map object [111] should be considered for storage of ADC maps, as it provides unambiguous encoding of the quantity, units, b-values used and derivation method used for ADC calculation [112].
+Absolute image scaling and units of generated ADC maps must be available and ideally stored in public DICOM tags such as RealWorldValueMapping [0040,9096], RescaleIntercept [0028,1052], RescaleSlope [0028,1053] and RescaleType [0028,1054] such that ADC map values are properly interpretable (e.g., "A true diffusion coefficient of 1.1x10-3 mm/s is represented by an ADC map pixel/ROI value on the analysis workstation as 1100.").
+DICOM Parametric Map object [112] should be considered for storage of ADC maps, as it provides unambiguous encoding of the quantity, units, b-values used and derivation method used for ADC calculation [113].
 The use of DICOM Parametric Map can facilitate interoperable and standardized description of the DWI analysis results.
-It is noted that this object type is a recent introduction to the DICOM standard and is not widely adopted among the vendors [111, 112].
+It is noted that this object type is a recent introduction to the DICOM standard and is not widely adopted among the vendors [112, 113].